Metropolis II, a kinetic sculpture created by Chris Burden, is currently showing at the Los Angeles County Museum of Art (LACMA).

 - The trains are out of the box electric train sets that run on electricity.

-Taken at Burden’s studio, this video is a bit shorter and perhaps provides a better understanding of the scale and constant sound that the 1,100 toy cars produce.
+Taken at Burden’s studio, this video is a bit shorter and perhaps provides a better understanding of the scale and constant sound that’s produced by the equivalent of 100,000 toy cars per hour circulating through roadways.
 Metropolis II is currently an ongoing installation at LACMA with showtimes on Fridays and weekends.